-Last fall, SVARA launched the Transformative Talmud Teaching Fellowship, a teacher education program designed to train a cadre of gifted, experienced educators, rabbis, activists, community leaders and change-makers in both the SVARA method of teaching Talmud and the creation of radical bet midrash-centered communities of Jewishly rooted, svara-dik learners around the world.
+SVARA’s Teaching Kollel is a two-year teacher education program designed to train a cadre of gifted, experienced educators, rabbis, activists, community leaders, and change-makers in both the SVARA method of teaching Talmud and the creation of radical bet midrash-centered communities of Jewishly rooted, svara-dik learners around the world.

-SVARA’s Transformative Talmud Teaching Fellowship will train and support a new generation of queer and trans teachers and leaders who will make empowering and transformative experiences of Talmud study as a traditionally radical spiritual practice accessible to all.
+SVARA’s Teaching Kollel is training and supporting a new generation of queer and trans teachers and leaders who are making empowering and transformative experiences of Talmud study as a traditionally radical spiritual practice accessible to all.

-If you would like to know more about SVARA’s Transformative Talmud Teaching Fellowship, please contact Laynie Soloman, SVARA’s Director of National Learning.
+Want to know more?!
+Write to Laynie Soloman, SVARA’s Director of National Learning.

 This fellowship is generously supported by the Jim Joseph Foundation.